Network security

 Components of monitoring systems usually include:

-• Storage: Logging metrics in inaccessible and standardized formats.
+• Storage: Logging metrics in accessible, standardized formats.

 What is observability?

-Observability is the ability to understand the internal state of systems to assess performance and make necessary changes.
-For example, cloud-native observability tools identify security vulnerabilities and track system performance in multi-cloud settings.
+Observability is the ability to understand the internal state of systems to assess their performance and make necessary changes.
+For example, cloud-native observability tools can identify security vulnerabilities and track system performance across multi-cloud environments.

 At the same time, observability is an operational goal.
 Thanks to observability systems, managers can understand the context in which problems arise and take remedial action.

-IT teams use observability tools to gain insights into the health of assets across an enterprise network.
-Algorithms derived from control theory enable tools to establish and understand relationships between data centers, on-premises assets, cloud deployments, and remote devices.
-Tools use "three pillars" to observe and report on system health:
+IT teams, on the other hand, use observability tools to gain insights into the status and performance of assets across an enterprise network.
+Concepts derived from control theory also influence observability practices by helping teams understand relationships between data centers, on-premises assets, cloud deployments, and remote devices.
+These tools use "three pillars" to observe and report on system health:

 Key differences: observability vs. monitoring

-The central difference between observability and monitoring involves how tools process information.
-Monitoring tools assess predetermined information.
-Users determine data sets in advance, narrowing their analytical frame.
+The key distinction lies in how tools process information.
+Monitoring tools assess predetermined metrics and thresholds, with users selecting the datasets in advance, which narrows their analytical frame.

 Aside from that overarching distinction, differences between monitoring and observability include: